nicklashansen/bachelor-thesis/README.md

 # Automatic Multi-Modal Detection of Autonomic Arousals in Sleep

 Repository for bachelor thesis on Automatic Multi-Modal Detection of Autonomic Arousals in Sleep.
-The thesis itself (236 pages) and all related data is confidential and thus not publicly available, but access to the thesis can be granted upon request.
+The thesis itself (236 pages) and all related data is confidential and thus not publicly available, but **access to the thesis can be granted upon request**.
 We have however made our presentation slides available for review here.

 ### Abstract